mohamed-abdelaziz721/IEEE_Mohamed-Ahmed-Abdelaziz_cpp/README.md

     return 0;
 }
 ```
-**notice** we did not declare a pointer, but instead we used the array name for the pointer notation.
+**notice** we did not declare a pointer, but instead we used the array name for the pointer notation.\
-This is an h3 heading
 To see what is wrong with arr++ we use a simplified example:
 ```c++
 int a = 0;